 The parent New England Fish Company went bankrupt in 1980 forcing its subsidiary to sell its northern holdings to British Columbia Packers Limited.
 In 1984, the Jim Pattison Group purchased the company and began marketing its products around the world.
 In 2000, the company completed the purchase of British Columbia Packers Limited.
-The additional real estate in British Columbia and Alaska included processing plants, fishing licences and boats that more than doubled the size of the company.
+The additional real estate in British Columbia and Alaska included processing plants, fishing licenses, and boats that more than doubled the size of the company.
 Today, Canfisco has plants in Prince Rupert, Vancouver, Richmond, and in Alaska at Naknek and Ketchikan.
 Read more here and here.
-Explore more of Canfisco here:
+Explore more of Canfisco and Prince Rupert here: